David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ### Types
 Sequences are scheduled as space-sequences (`SSeq`) and time-sequences (`TSeq`).
 `SSeq`s and `TSeq`s define the number of clock cycles over which an operator accepts output or emits input.
-They also define the data type accepted or emitted by the operator each clock cycle.
+They also define the atom data type accepted or emitted by the operator.

 A period for a `SSeq n t` or `TSeq n t` is the number of clock cycles required for an operator to accept or emit one `t`.
 If `t` is an atomic type, then the period is 1.